RubixML/Colors/README.md

 > **Note:** Due to the stochastic nature of the K Means algorithm, each clustering will be a little different.
 If a particular clustering is poor, you can try retraining the learner.

 ### Next Steps
-Congratualtions on completing the tutorial on K Means and synthetic data generation.
+Congratulations on completing the tutorial on K Means and synthetic data generation.
 Try generating some more data in other shapes using the [Circle](https://docs.rubixml.com/en/latest/datasets/generators/circle.html) or [Half Moon](https://docs.rubixml.com/en/latest/datasets/generators/half-moon.html) generator.
 Is K Means able to detect clusters of different shapes and sizes?